gauravcodepro/BIGG-metabolicmaps.jl/README.md

 # vector-graphics-metabolic-maps

 - a julia application of vector graphics to make metabolic maps.
-- linear programming and struct and vector graphics
+- linear programming and struct and vector graphics.

 Gaurav \
 Academic Staff Member \